Forsakringskassan/designsystem/etc/vue.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/FDataTable/FDataTable.vue:306:57 - (ae-forgotten-export) The symbol "FTableColumnData" needs to be exported by the entry point index.d.ts
 // src/components/FFileItem/FFileItem.vue:201:38 - (ae-forgotten-export) The symbol "IconName" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)